AO-StreetArt/CLyman/docs/pages/api.rst

 -  scene – ID For the Scene containing the object
 -  translation – X, Y, and Z values for the translation of the object from it’s origin
--  rotation\_euler – THETA, X, Y, and Z values for the local rotation of the object about the axis <X, Y, Z>
+-  euler\_rotation –  X, Y, and Z values for the local rotation of the object about the respective axis, in radians
+-  quaternion\_rotation - W, X, Y, and Z values for the local quaternion rotation of the object, in radians
 -  scale – X, Y, and Z values for the scaling of the object
 -  assets – An Array of identifiers for “assets”, which should be downloaded by users in order to view the object.